DawnPaladin/blog/_drafts/2021-07-27-Hardened-password-vault.md

 KeePassXC shows this banner when it detects that you're trying to create or update a password.
 Unfortunately this detection is not perfect; if KeePassXC misses a password, you'll need to open the app and add it there (see below).
 (This is why we clicked "Copy" a minute ago--if KeePassXC neglected to capture the password and we didn't have it on our clipboard, we'd need to go through the site's password-reset process.
 Instead we can just open KeePassXC, click "New", and paste the password in from our clipboard.)

-Since the banner showed up, all we have to do is click "New" and we're done.
+Since the banner showed up, all we have to do is click the green "New" button and we're done.
 KeePassXC automatically creates a new entry in our password vault with everything filled out.
 (If you're changing a password for a site KeePass already knows about, click "Update" instead of "New".)

 ### Logging in